guardian/cdk/docs/003-migrating-existing-stacks.md

 ### Security Group Egress

-In cloudformation, many security groups did not define an egress, relying instead on the default behaviour.
+In CloudFormation, many security groups did not define an egress, relying instead on the default behaviour.
 That is not possible with CDK as you only have the option to either allow or disallow all outbound traffic.
 For some stacks, disabling all outbound traffic may be okay but for others it can cause issues.
 You can see what the current security group egress rules are